Khanzada Bahadur Khan

-Wali-e-Mewat Raja Khanzada Bahadur Khan was the Khanzada Meo Rajput ruler of Mewat.
+Wali-e-Mewat Raja Khanzada Bahadur Khan was the Khanzada Rajput ruler of Mewat.
 He succeeded as Wali-e-Mewat after the death of his father Raja Nahar Khan Mewati in 1402.

 Coronation

 His coronation took place at Alwar in 1402, where his brothers proclaimed him as Wali-e-Mewat and swore their allegiance with him as their liege lord.
 He then made Alwar his capital.
 In honour of his ascension to the throne, he had a mosque built at Alwar known as Jamia-i-Alwar Masjid.

 Later life

 He founded Bahadurpur in 1406.
 In 1412 he handed-over the throne of Mewat to his son Raja Akleem Khan and devoted himself to religious work until his death.